-Subject: Draft Wildfire Mitigation Plan Guidelines (Package 1)
+Subject: Revised Draft Wildfire Mitigation Plan Guidelines (Package 1)

-Pursuant to Government Code section 15475.6, the Office of Energy Infrastructure Safety (Energy Safety) releases for public comment the following draft guidelines on the electrical corporations' Wildfire Mitigation Plan (WMP) submittals (Package 1).
-These guidelines establish requirements that will apply after adoption and beginning with 2026-2028 Base WMP submittals.
+In response to public comments received on the prior draft, the Office of Energy Infrastructure Safety (Energy Safety) hereby releases for a second round of public comment the revised draft guidelines on the electrical corporations' Wildfire Mitigation Plan (WMP) submittals (Package 1).

+These guidelines establish requirements that will apply after the adoption of the guidelines and beginning with 2026-2028 Base WMP submittals as pursuant to Government Code section 15474.6.

-Other guidelines will be forthcoming as set forth at the end of this cover letter.
+Package 2 will be forthcoming as set forth at the end of this cover letter.